ksteph [at] cs.berkeley.edu

 UC Berkeley, 94720-1776

 I am a Computer Science PhD student at UC Berkeley, started August 2010.
 My Master's research work is in computer networking with Vern Paxson.
-My PhD research interest lies at the intersection of education and computer science, mainly with Massive Open Online Course (MOOC) data, and I am advised by Armando Fox and Marti Hearst.
+My PhD research interest lies at the intersection of education and computer science, mainly with data available in large classrooms (both local and MOOCs), and I am advised by Armando Fox.
 I sit in the Berkeley institute of Design (BiD) lab.

-I am the founder and CS-coordinator of EECS Peers.
+I am the founder and former CS-coordinator of EECS Peers.
 A group dedicated to supporting fellow graduate students with grad school life.
 In 2012-2013 I served as the computer science co-president for WICSE.
 And I have I volunteered as a role model at Techbridge, an after school program to inspire girls in technology, science, and engineering.

 I graduated summa cum laude from University of Maryland (UMD) receiving my B.S. in Computer Science.
 I dabbled in various research areas while at Maryland including: software engineering with FindBugs, artificial intelligence by applying genetic algorithms to swarm intelligence, and computer networking.